Mission of the Translational Research Fund

 - Appropriateness of the methodology

-- Resident/fellow-initiated requests must be sponsored by an AP or CP faculty member
+- Resident/fellow-initiated requests must be sponsored by a Pathology Department faculty member

 The grant application should be single spaced, 11-12 Arial or Times New Roman font with 1 inch margins.
-It should be submitted as an electronic file (PDF or Word document) by email to Emma Planas.
 The format of the grant submission is as follows:

-- Title: Include the title of the application, name of the principal investigator and the participating faculty, residents or fellows and their roles on the project.
+- Title: Include the title of the application, name of the principal investigator and the participating faculty, residents, trainees, or fellows and their roles on the project.